nedpals/opentaxjs/RULES_SPEC.md

 - Names should use lowercase with underscores (`tax_exempt_threshold`)
 - Names must be unique within their section (inputs, outputs, constants)

-### 6.2.
-Special Variables

-Special variables are system-defined and available throughout the rule without explicit declaration:

-- **`liability`**: The current tax liability being calculated.
-This variable holds the result of tax calculations at any point in the flow and serves as the primary output for most tax rules.

-**Important Notes:**
-- Special variables cannot be redeclared in rule files
-- They have no prefix (part of the calculation domain)
-- Attempting to declare them will result in validation errors

 ## 7. Filing Schedules